fanhuan/script/README.md

 is a perl script that takes a fastq file (not compressed) and print to screen the fasta format of it.

 ###fq\_to_fa.py
 is a python script that takes a fastq file (could be compressed) and print to screen the fasta format of it.
 Use in combinaiton with | gzip >> *.fa.gz

+### mergeUnmapped.py
+In the FlyWolbachia pipeline, I pull unmapped reads from different samples of the same population together for assembly.
+Before putting all reads in one file, I modifie their tags so it is clear which read is from which sample.
+This python script generates a shell script that actually does the job.

 ###phylip\_file_generator.py
 takes a directory with files split by split_library_simrlls.py and merge them into a phylip format alignment for phylogeny reconstruction.